 - Anti-Kickback Act.
 It is a crime under the Anti-Kickback Act to pay or provide anything of value in an effort to obtain referrals or business related to a federal health care program.

 If you are a doctor facing federal or state prescription drug fraud charges, you are almost certainly being charged with serious felony crimes.
 Your precise penalty if convicted would depend on the charges and the classification of the felony you were found guilty of committing.
 However, a conviction may result in a long prison sentence, hefty fines, loss of your professional license and your career, and much more.

-You need the assistance of a criminal defense attorney who is experienced in defending against both federal and state charges in these cases.
+You need the assistance of a criminal defense attorney who is experienced defending against both federal and state law charges in these cases.
 Start an online chat or call our office today to learn how we will aggressively fight to have the charges against you dismissed or reduced to the least serious offense possible.